ol-s-cloud/bitcoin-address-generator/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
-  - Give sample code if you can.
+  - Give sample code if you can
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Contact

-If you need any help or have questions, feel free to contact us at gs_wl889@icloud.com.
+## Use a Consistent Coding Style
+* 4 spaces for indentation
+* You can try running `pylint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

+## References
+* Project documentation
+* Bitcoin address generation documentation

+## Contact
+If you want to contact me you can reach me at gs_wl889@icloud.com.